learn-co-students/module-3-round-1-nyc-web-100818-module-3-round-2-dc-web-042318-1543851081/README.md

 ### Step 3 - Edit Beer Details

 When looking at the details of a beer, I can edit the current description of a beer.
 Clicking the 'Save' button will save any changes added to the description in the database.
+- need event listener for the save button on the beer
+- SUBMIT EVENT BC IT'S A FORM
+- event listeners for forms ARE ON THE FORM ITSELF

 To update a beer you'll need to make a PATCH request
 * **Route:** PATCH `http://localhost:3000/beers/:id`